kengao/FFXIVChnTextPatch/README.md

-# 2025年09月30日
+# FFXIV Translation Patch Tool

 This project merges <https://github.com/GpointChen/FFXIVChnTextPatch-GP> and <https://github.com/Souma-Sumire/FFXIVChnTextPatch-Souma> into a workable version for current patch.
+(7.3 at this moment)

-Only tested on Mac.
+Currently only tested on MacOS.

 ----